Mac Miller sued for copyright infringement

 "Therapy" was produced at the Pittsburgh studio ID Labs and the mixtape was released on Miller's imprint REMember Music.
 ID Labs producer E. Dan told the Pittsburgh Post Gazette that it was "interesting" that musicians were always bringing suits against Mac Miller when other songs are regularly released with uncleared samples.
 He added that Jacques Burvick ought to pay Mac Miller for the publicity the sample garnered for Aquarian Dream.

 Copyright law is complicated.
-To make sure you understand the nuances of the law and are always protected in the case of litigation, contact an experienced business attorney
+To make sure you understand the nuances of the law and are always protected in the case of litigation, contact an experienced business attorney.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by